-If a hike is out of the question, don’t worry you won’t miss out on this jasper attraction!
+If hiking is out of the question, don’t worry you won’t miss out on this Jasper attraction!

 After parking the car, you have a short walk ahead of you to get a glimpse of the glacier from the parking lot so you won’t miss out on any views.

-With a season that runs from mid-November to mid/end of May, Jasper is a ski/snowboard-loving town.
+With a season that runs from mid-November to mid/end of May, Jasper National Park is a ski/snowboard-loving town.

 This is a huge window for snow lovers of all ages to get their gear and come out to have the most amazing holiday on the hill.

 With nearly 100 named runs on 4 different mountain faces and a 3000 ft vertical drop, there are runs for every age and experience level.